FALL 2018 ENROLLMENT 1124

 $1 million in scholarships each year.

-WSC is located in Williston, a community of around 30,000, near the confluence of the Yellowstone and Missouri rivers.
-The area is supported by an economic base that includes agriculture, energy and regional medical facilities.
-Students enjoy activities such as hunting, fishing and golfing at a nationally-recognized course.
+WSC is located in Williston, a community of around 31,000, near the confluence of the Yellowstone and Missouri rivers.
+The area is supported by an economic base that includes agriculture, energy, and regional medical facilities.
+The surrounding countryside offers unique opportunities for hiking, cycling, canoeing, fishing, hunting, and one of the best public golf courses in the nation.

-Northwestern North Dakota is rich in history, farming, ranching and oil exploration and is the hub of the Lewis & Clark Trail.
-Theodore Roosevelt National Park, Fort Union, Fort Buford and the confluence center historic sites are within minutes of the college campus.
-In their spare time, students can visit the James Memorial Arts Center to view current art, get involved in theatre productions through Entertainment Inc./Youth Education on Stage, or volunteer for one of the many clubs or organizations in the area.
+Northwestern North Dakota is rich in history, farming, ranching, and oil exploration and is the hub of the Lewis & Clark Trail.
+Theodore Roosevelt National Park, Fort Union, Fort Buford, and the confluence center historic sites are within minutes of the college campus.
+In addition to these historical sites, students can visit the James Memorial Arts Center to view current art, get involved in theatre productions through Entertainment Inc./Youth Education on Stage, or volunteer for one of the many area clubs or organizations.

 WSC is an open-enrollment college.
 High school graduates or GED completers are eligible to apply for admission.